 The brush is then finally finished and ready for use and as the 16th century Spanish poet, Lope de Vega once said, “It is yours the miracle of catching the sun and taking it to the Earth with your fine point and taking it back to the sky, letting itself turn into day again.”

 You can order online 24/7 for delivery or pick up, or visit our store in Downtown Guelph to make your selections in person.
-Tuesday-Saturday 10-4.
+Monday-Saturday 10-4.
 Have a special request or a big project?
 Contact us ahead of time to help us serve you better.

 We do not offer refunds, but you have 30 days to return unused items in original packaging with receipt for store credit or exchange.
 Some exceptions apply.
 No returns on: aerosols, pigments, cut canvas, loose paper, pens + markers, custom orders, clearance items.